Lucyfire/dms-plugins/gitmojiLauncher/README.md

 ## Contributing

-Found a bug or want to add more characters?
+Found a bug?
 Open an issue or submit a pull request!

 ## License